Limantour Beach, West Marin, CA

 - attaining individual goals;

-- deepening understanding of self;
+- deepening understanding of self and self-identity negotiation

 - Increasing self-esteem;